MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/image-contest.md

 * __Best Optical Microscope Image:__ Artistic or beautiful images captured with the Breakerspace digital optical microscope
 * __Best Scanning Electron Microscope (SEM) Image:__ Artistic or beautiful images captured with a scanning electron microscope in the Breakerspace

+#### Most instructive:

+This category is intended to allow you to share something you are passionate about, while teaching others about it through the image(s) and supporting materials you submit.
+The entry can be a single image or a series of images, whatever is most appropriate to share the concept, along with detailed captions and other supporting information such as drawings, diagrams, examples of the concept in everyday life, and anything else that helps convey the signficance of the image to your fellow students.

+A winning entry in this category will be judged on the concept being shared, and how integral the image(s) are to explaining the concept.
+Technical aspects of the captured image (sharpness, contrast, etc.) will weigh more heavily in this category, while more subjective criteria such as aesthetics may be used in the event of a tie, but will not be the primary driver to win this category.

+#### Most challenging:

+Oftentimes in the lab, use of an instrument such as a microscope to characterize a sample is the final step of a lengthy process needed to prepare the sample.
+A common sequence of steps to look at the structure of a metallographic or semiconductor sample might involve sectioning, mounting, grinding, polishing, and ion-milling the sample.
+Only a few minutes might be needed on the microscope, but the true effort to capture that image took multiple hours of work across multiple days.

+This category is created to allow you to share all the effort that went into producing that one final image.
+Submissions should include photographs and micrographs (images captured on the microscope) of the sample and equipment needed to process it at each stage, along with a brief description of each step of the process and why it is being done, and of course the final image.
+Images will be judged on technical quality of the final image, and difficulty/quality of completion of the sample preparation process, and how well the supporting materials show the challenges inherent in capturing the final image and how they were overcome.
+Aesthetic criteria may be used as tie-breakers but will not be the primary criteria used to judge this category of image.

+#### Best overall:

+Two prizes will be given out in this category, one for the optical microscope and one for the SEM.
+All images will be considered for this category, with the panel of judges voting on their favorites and the highest vote-getter from each instrument earning the prize.

+#### Honrable mention and runner-up prizes:

+Some prizes will be reserved for new Breakerspace lab users who sign up for training and submit and image during the contest period.
+Additional prizes will be awarded for honorable mentions in each category as well as any potential ties.

 ### How to enter:

 1. Sign up for a Breakerspace lab microscope training (If you’ve already trained, you’re one step ahead!): [breakerspace.mit.edu](https://breakerspace.mit.edu/)